 If a member of the public considers that there is an emergency situation, they should dial 999 for the Police.

-All Staff at Wilton Primary School receive annual Child Protection training.
+All Staff at Wilton Primary School receive regular Child Protection training.
 The School maintains a Single Central Record, which records all the adults who work with children at our school.
 We also only work with contractors (for example builders) who can meet our requirements regarding safeguarding of pupils.

 Mrs Hill is the Designated Safeguarding Lead; Mrs Johnson, Mrs Barron and Mrs Gainford are the Deputy Designated Safeguarding Leads.
 Mr Richard Brocklesby-Brown is the Safeguarding Governor; all can be contacted through school.